mdid-devs/hello-viewer/readme.md

 1. cd to your mdid/rooibos directory (where settings_local.py and manage.py are located) and type the following command:

-        git clone git@github.com:mdid-devs/hello-viewer.git apps/hello-viewer
+        git clone git@github.com:mdid-devs/hello_viewer.git apps/hello_viewer

-1. Save a copy of rooibos/apps/hello-viewer/settings_local_template.py as settings_local.py
+1. Save a copy of rooibos/apps/hello_viewer/settings_local_template.py as settings_local.py

 1. Add the following to your rooibos/settings_local.py:

 `python
 additional_settings = [
-    'rooibos.apps.hello-viewer.settings_local',
+    'rooibos.apps.hello_viewer.settings_local',
 ]
 INSTALLED_APPS = (
-    'rooibos.apps.hello-viewer',
+    'rooibos.apps.hello_viewer',
 )
 `

 1. Restart the web server (just httpd/nginx/iis - not the server)

-## Viewing a presentation in hello-viewer
+## Viewing a presentation in hello_viewer

 1. Edit a presentation (e.g. click Organization > Edit {Presentation Name}

 1. In the Actions side bar, click the link titled "HelloViewer"

-## What hello-viewer does
+## What hello_viewer does

 It  outputs the items (aka slides) of a presentation to a page (similar in formatting to PDF View but not as refined) with full-sized image, both thumbnails and metadata.

-However, the real purpose of hello-viewer is to see how it's not that hard to make your own custom viewer if you have worked with any web page creation task in the past.
+However, the real purpose of hello_viewer is to see how it's not that hard to make your own custom viewer if you have worked with any web page creation task in the past.
 Start by editing
-[hello.html](https://github.com/mdid-devs/hello-viewer/templates/hello.html), if you know HTML it shouldn't be too hard to adjust to
+[hello.html](https://github.com/mdid-devs/hello_viewer/templates/hello.html), if you know HTML it shouldn't be too hard to adjust to
 [django's template language](https://docs.djangoproject.com/en/1.6/topics/templates/).

 For reference, here are some variables that you can use in your own template: